Coffee Bean Storage Tips

 Overexposure to any of the above factors will age your beans very quickly, fast-tracking the staling process as CO2 escapes and the bean oils dissipate.

 It’s these oils, but also the CO2, that you want to extract from the beans to make beautifully crafted crema-topped espresso.

-After approximately 4-6 weeks of being roasted, the naturally occurring oils within the beans will migrate to the surface and the beans will also darken in colour.
+After approximately 4-6 weeks of being roasted, the naturally occurring oils within the beans will migrate to the surface and the beans will also darken in color.

-The crema is the copper coloured emulsification of oils and CO2, which should appear thick and tightly packed on top of an espresso shot.
+The crema is the copper-colored emulsification of oils and CO2, which should appear thick and tightly packed on top of an espresso shot.
 If there is no crema then your beans are definitely too old!

 Should I store coffee beans in the fridge?

 The short answer is no. It causes the coffee to condensate and pushes oils to the surface.

 It actually ages the coffee faster.